 If you want to throw yourself into your work and you don’t have friends or family clamoring for more of your time, go for it.
 There’s nothing wrong with that if it makes you happy.
 However, when too much time buried in work starts to take a toll on your loved ones or even your own peace of mind, it’s time to make a change.
 You don’t want to burn yourself out.
-If your current company won’t let you cut back, it may be time to find another one who is less demanding and values a work-life balance.
+If your current company won’t let you cut back, it may be time to find another one that is less demanding and values a work-life balance.

-The simplest and best way to really get a firm grasp on retirement is to see a financial professional who can help you plot out a roadmap to build your retirement funds.
+The simplest and best way to really get a firm grasp on retirement is to see a financial professional who can help you plot out a road map to build your retirement funds.
 Or, if you prefer, you can try to do it yourself online.
 You’ll have to think about what age you want to be when you retire, how much you want to have to live on at that point, and how much you can afford to start putting towards that goal right now.
 Banking on Social Security is no longer an option, so it pays to get a retirement plan in place.
-You’ll be happier for having that goal set.
+You’ll be happier for having that long-term career goal set.

-Finding work you love, understanding your financial needs both now and in retirement, continued learning and finding that work-life balance are true goals.
+Finding work you love, understanding your financial needs both now and in retirement, continued learning, and finding that work-life balance are true goals.
 Once you have those in place, you’ll be in a position to make the most of your career and your life.